LJL1830/HPC_guide/README.md

 The provided `analysis_requirements.txt` is the installation shortcut.
 You do not need to install the packages one by one.

-Make sure `analysis_env` is active.
-Then tell `uv` where the Alliance wheelhouse is located:
+Make sure analysis_env is active.
+Before installing packages, tell uv where to find the Python packages provided by the Alliance:

 ```bash
 export UV_FIND_LINKS="/cvmfs/soft.computecanada.ca/custom/python/wheelhouse/$RSNT_ARCH,/cvmfs/soft.computecanada.ca/custom/python/wheelhouse/generic"